 The fabric is self backed and the dress unlined.
 It closes with a back hidden set zipper.
 Each sleeve has a hidden set snap at the cuff.
 Ribbon edge finished for all inner seams.
 It appears to have never been worn, or worn very little.
 Tagged a vintage size 6

-Sleeves: approx 19"
+Sleeves: approx 25"

 Shoulders: no defined seam

-Skirt: 27" from waist to front hem, 29" to back hem
+Length: 56" from neck to front hem, 58" to the back hem

-Modern Sizing Equivalent: SML-MED
+Modern Sizing equivalent: SML-MED